glomatico/gamdl/README.md

 * (Optional) mp4decrypt on your system PATH
     * Required to download music videos and songs in non-legacy formats.
     * Binaries can be obtained from here: https://www.bento4.com/downloads/.

+## Preinstallation (required only on Python 3.13)

+1. Download the ciso8601 source code from pypl
+2. Extract it
+3. `cd` into the folder and build it with `pip wheel . --no-deps`
+4. Afterwards, install the .whl file.

 ## Installation
 1. Install the package `gamdl` using pip
     ```bash